 The company's most celebrated lines in recent years have been its annual one-off collaborations with leading fashion designers, making top names available to all.
 In 2004, H&M introduced a limited edition collection by Chanel designer Karl Lagerfeld, priced at the same low prices as the rest of the H&M range.
 The entire line sold out within just a few hours of arriving in the group's stores.
 As a result, the guest designer concept became an annual fixture, with Stella McCartney creating a limited edition collection for Autumn 2005, followed by Dutch duo Viktor & Rolf in 2006, and Roberto Cavalli in 2007.
 Also in 2007, the group introduced an exclusive line of clothing produced in partnership with Madonna.
 The group's partner for 2008 was Rei Kawakubo of Comme Des Garcons.
 That collaboration was used with great success as the launch pad for the chain's first outlets in Japan.
 Kawakubo was followed in 2009 by British designer Matthew Williamson, by Alber Elbaz of Lanvin for 2010, Maison Martin Margiela in 2011 and Marni in 2012.
 There have also been a number of less extensive partnerships with other designers such as Sonia Rykiel and Jimmy Choo.
 However one of its most eye-catching partnerships has been an ongoing multi-year relationship with footballer David Beckham, whose range of underwear or bodywear is available exclusively through H&M.

 In 2007, H&M also began experimenting with a multibrand strategy similar to that pursued by rival Inditex, opening a more classically styled premium fashion chain under the name Collections of Style, or COS.
 By Nov 2017 there were 230 outlets in Germany, the UK and around 30 other European markets.
 So far, however, the success of the new label has been comparatively modest.
 In 2008, the group acquired majority control of another Swedish fashion company, Fabric Scandinavien, which operates the Weekday and Monki chains as well as clothing brand Cheap Monday, also sold through third party outlets.
 It took full control of the business in 2010.
 The most successful of this trio has been Monki, expanded to 120 outlets in 20 countries by Nov 2017.
+Cheap Monday fared rather less well, and was shuttered at the end of 2018.
 There have been repeated rumours that the group is also considering the launch of a luxury clothing brand, positioned above all of its other labels.
 It launched the H&M Exclusive Glamour Conscious Collection of higher-priced upscale dresses in 2012, and may expand that line with a fully fledged standalone brand.
 It launched a new global retail brand in Spring 2013, positioned at a slightly higher price to H&M, called & Other Stories.
 There were 60 outlets by Nov 2017, in 15 countries.
 The group's eighth brand launched in London in 2017: another higher-priced fashion and home goods label, Arket.
 Another brand launched in 2018, Afound, offering a mixture of discounted apparel from other group stores as well as from third parties, along similar lines to TJ Maxx / TK Maxx.

 Unlike some other international retailers, H&M owns virtually all its outlets worldwide.
 Towards the end of 2006, the first two franchised shops were opened in Dubai and Kuwait, and further franchise operations have followed in other Middle Eastern and Asian markets, to a total of under 219 stores.
 Otherwise all outlets are owned and operated by the group.
 Total store numbers at the end of Nov 2017 were 4,739 outlets, including 4,288 under the main H&M brand.
 In mature markets the group has begun to complement full-line stores with niche concept outlets targeting specific segments, for example, teenagers, lingerie or accessories, and more recently H&M Man, which opened its first outlet in Germany in 2004.
 H&M Home launched in Sweden in 2010 and has been gradually rolled out to more than 40 other countries.